 Which of the removed modules had the highest impact on the npm network?
 Were there other single point of failures aside from now famous

 We may not have the answers to these questions after the fact, but we can map the current software package dependencies, which would allow us to measure network metrics, develop a sense of structural patterns, and evaluate the future possible risks.

 npm-dependency-network is a Python script that starts from a package, crawls links from the npm registry, and generates an interactive NPM dependency graph.
 The graph below is the top 100 dependent upon npm packages and their dependencies in 4 levels of depth.

-In such a graph, the direction of the connections are critical.
+In such a graph, the direction of the connections is critical.
 Consider the chain of dependencies below: if Module A is removed, then Module B will be affected, which will affect Module C. But if module B is removed, only C is affected, module A will be fine.

 You will quickly notice that some modules have no dependencies and many dependents, others have many dependencies and no dependents, and many in between.